SNAP Benefits in South Dakota: How to Apply and Qualify

 How to Apply for SNAP Benefits in South Dakota

 You can apply for SNAP benefits in South Dakota online, in person, or by mail.
-Each method follows the same eligibility review.
+Each method requires the same eligibility information to be processed.

 Online Application